lxxxvi/bc_crawler/README.md

 # BcCrawler

-A simple Ruby Gem to crawl bandcamp sites.
+A simple Ruby Gem to crawl bandcamp.com sites.
 It will load information about the artist/label/band, their releases (albums) and all tracks.

 ## Installation